MichelaMarini/MichelaMarini.github.io/contact.md

     text-align: left;
   }

  .contact-image-container {
-    float: left; /* Float the image container to the left */
+    float: left; /* Float the image container to the left on larger screens */
-    margin-left: 100px; /* Add space between the contact info and the image */
+    margin-left: 80px; /* Slightly reduce the left margin */
-    border-radius: 50%; /* Make the image circular */
+    border-radius: 50%; /* Keep the image circular */
-    width: 300px; /* Adjust the width to your preference */
+    width: 240px; /* Reduce the width to make the image smaller */
-    height: 300px; /* Adjust the height to your preference */
+    height: 240px; /* Reduce the height accordingly */
     overflow: hidden; /* Hide the overflow to maintain the circular shape */ }

   .contact-image {
     width: 100%; /* Ensure the image fits within the container */